If you are looking for solid, durable, and attractive outdoor furniture, chances are you have looked at “rattan.”

 So, in terms of their individual styles, you have plenty to choose from.

-But most people tend to prefer natural rattan garden sets to artificial or synthetic ones.
+But most people tend to prefer natural rattan garden sets to be artificial or synthetic ones.

 There is something about the natural look that is more appealing to most people.